 Common Limitations of Brainstorming Include:

-- Too many unrealistic or impractical ideas
+- Some ideas may be unrealistic or impractical

 How to Make Brainstorming More Reliable